praxiomlabs/mcpkit/README.md

 ```

 > **Note:** This SDK is runtime-agnostic.
 You provide the transport, which lets you use
-> Tokio, async-std, smol, or any other async runtime.
-The examples use Tokio, but the
+> Tokio, smol, or any other async runtime.
+The examples use Tokio, but the SDK itself
-> SDK itself doesn't depend on any specific runtime.
+> doesn't depend on any specific runtime.

 ## mcpkit Highlights